|

 to change due to unforeseen circumstances.

-is solely responsible for any interruptions (i.e., glitches, freezes, lost
+the student is solely responsible for any interruptions (i.e., glitches,

-adverse events taking place off campus during an examination quiz, etc. iii)
+sympathetic to adverse events taking place off campus during an examination,

 occasionally proctored quiz (see below), other browsers can be used for other

-Exams I through IV shall begin promptly at 10:00 AM on the
+VI shall begin promptly at the scheduled lecture time on the dates

 and end no later than 10:00 AM.

-Students must begin Exam V before 8:15 AM.
+Students must begin Exam VII before 8:15 AM.
 Scores earned by students beginning after

 this time shall not be recorded.
 Also,